TaitoUnited/taito-cli/docs/manual/04-usage.md

 exit                                       # Exit Taito CLI shell
 ```

 These changes are in effect until the next time you run `taito upgrade`.
-If you want to make permanent changes, put your additional installation scripts in `~/.taito/install.sh`.
+If you want to make permanent changes, put your installation scripts in `~/.taito/install.sh`.
 It will be run as root user during `taito upgrade`.
 Note that `/install` directory of Taito CLI image contains some reusable install scripts that you can also use in your `install.sh`.

 > TODO: Implement install.sh support.